1922 Irish general election: Campaign

 In the 1921 elections, Sinn Féin had won all seats in uncontested elections, except for the four in the Dublin University constituency.
 On this occasion, however, most seats were contested.
 The treaty had divided the party between 65 pro-treaty candidates, 57 anti-treaty and 1 nominally on both sides.
 To minimise losses due to competition from other parties, Éamon de Valera and Michael Collins worked out a pact approved on 20 May 1922.
 They agreed that the pro-treaty and anti-treaty factions would fight the general election jointly and form a coalition government afterwards.
 The sitting member would not be opposed by the other faction.
 This pact prevented voters giving their opinions on the treaty itself, especially in uncontested seats.
 However, the draft Constitution of the Irish Free State was then published on 15 June, and so the anti-treaty Sinn Féin group's 36 seats out of 128 seemed to many to be a democratic endorsement of the pro-treaty Sinn Féin's arrangements.
 Others argued that insufficient time was available to understand the draft constitution, but the main arguments and debates had already been made public during and after the Dáil Treaty Debates that had ended on 10 January 1922, nearly six months before.

-Winston Churchill, then Secretary of State for the Colonies, opposed the Pact as undemocratic, and made a long statement on 31 May.
+Winston Churchill, the Secretary of State for the Colonies, opposed the Pact as undemocratic, and made a long statement on 31 May.
 He was responsible at the time for steering the transitional arrangements between the Provisional Government and the government of the United Kingdom in the period between the ratification of the Treaty and the creation of the Irish Free State.

 Despite the Pact, the election results started the effective division of Sinn Féin into separate parties.
-The anti-Treaty TDs then boycotted the new Dáil, even though they had requested, negotiated and approved the terms of the Pact.
-This boycott gave uncontested control to the pro-treaty members of Sinn Féin, and so enabled W. T. Cosgrave to establish the Second Provisional Government.
+The anti-Treaty TDs boycotted the new Dáil, even though they had requested, negotiated and approved the terms of the Pact.
+This boycott gave control of the Dáil to the pro-Treaty members of Sinn Féin, and so enabled W. T. Cosgrave to establish the Second Provisional Government.
 The First Executive Council of the Irish Free State was appointed on 6 December 1922 on the nomination of this Dáil.